-Israel approves measures for Palestinians after leaders meet
+Israel strikes Gaza after gunfire wounds civilian near fence

 Israel approved residency for some 9,500 Palestinians.
 Israel controls the Palestinian population registry, and over the years its policies have left an estimated tens of thousands of Palestinians without legal status, severely limiting their freedom of movement, even within the occupied territories.
 Israel granted legal status to some 4,000 Palestinians in October.

 Israeli Prime Minister Naftali Bennett is opposed to Palestinian statehood.
-His government has shown no interest in reviving peace talks, which broke down more than a decade ago, but has said it wants to reduce tensions by improving living conditions in the West Bank.
-Recent months have seen a surge in violence by Israeli settlers against Palestinians in the West Bank and Palestinian attacks on Israelis in east Jerusalem and the West Bank.
+His government has shown no interest in reviving peace talks but has said it wants to reduce tensions by improving living conditions in the West Bank.

+Recent months have seen a surge in violence by Israeli settlers against Palestinians in the West Bank, as well as Palestinian attacks on Israelis in east Jerusalem and the West Bank.

+Tuesday night’s meeting was welcomed by the new American ambassador to Israel, Tom Nides.
+“May this meaningful diplomacy lead to many more such confidence building measures for the New Year.
+It benefits us all!” he tweeted.

+But Hussein al Sheikh, a top aide to Abbas, said Israeli goodwill gestures must be accompanied by a political horizon leading to a peace agreement.

+In a post on Twitter, he called the meeting “the last chance before the explosion” and said Abbas had taken a “serious & bold attempt to a political path based on international legitimacy.”

-Gantz’s meeting with Abbas — the second in the six months since Bennett’s coalition government took office — drew vocal criticism from Israeli opposition lawmakers, including former prime minister Benjamin Netanyahu’s Likud party, the largest in parliament.
+Gantz’s meeting with Abbas — the second in the six months since Bennett’s coalition government took office — also drew vocal criticism from Israeli opposition lawmakers, including those from former prime minister Benjamin Netanyahu’s Likud party, the largest in parliament.
+They fear the new government is preparing to make broad concessions to the Palestinians.

 The Palestinians seek an independent state that includes all of the West Bank, east Jerusalem and the Gaza Strip, areas Israel captured in the 1967 Mideast war.